BryanJacobs02/CBB-Predictions/README.md

 ## AI Acknowledgment

-This project was built with the assistance of [Claude](https://claude.ai) (Anthropic) through a single extended conversation covering the full development lifecycle — architecture design, R and Python implementation, debugging, model tuning, data leakage remediation, UI design, and deployment.
+This project was built with the assistance of [Claude](https://claude.ai) (Anthropic) through a single extended conversation covering the full development lifecycle of architecture design, R and Python implementation, debugging, model tuning, data leakage remediation, UI design, and deployment.
 All code was written collaboratively with Claude and reviewed, tested, and iterated on by the author.

 ## Contact